 Depending on the time of day, the trains can be quite crowded with both commuters and tourists, but you should always be able to find a seat.

 Trains leave from Central Railway Station, the hub of all trains in Sydney.
 It’s often just referred to as “Central.”
-Depending where you are coming from, you can get to Central via Train, Bus, Light Rail, Car or on foot.
+Depending where you are coming from, you can get to Central via Train, Bus, Light Rail, Car, Taxi or on foot.
 It’s at the Northern end of the Central Business District (CBD.)

 You will need to get an Opal Card for travel on the Train.
 This will give you access to all Bus, Train, Light Rail and Ferry services of Transport NSW.
 You can get single use tickets for some trips, but with the Opal Card, fares are slightly lower and they are also capped daily and weekly so you can save even more.
 For instance the Sunday cap is currently just $2.60.